mikejav/mithril-starter/README.md

 # mithril-starter
-Provides starter kit for use mithril in convenient way using ES6 and SCSS.
+Provides starter kit for use mithril in convenient way using Webpack, ES6, JSX and SCSS.

 ## Usage
 ### Install: